easysoftware/rys/README.md

 Name is a big mistery.
 Do not bother to figure it out :-).

+Library is similar to Railties but in Redmine environment.
+Contains:

+- feature toggler
-Library contains feature togglers, patcher manager and engine generator.
+- patcher manager
+- plugin generator
+- interface to Redmine

 All you need to do is insert `gem 'rys'` into your Gemfile.
+If you want develop this gem or its plugis locally you can set bundler:

+`bundle config local.GEM_NAME GEM_PATH`

 ## Features